Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Note that 401(k) plan sponsors may or may not allow withdrawals for these or other reasons.

 According to the IRS, the maximum amount available to be distributed is generally limited to contributions and “does not include earnings, qualified non-elective contributions or qualified matching contributions.”

 Typically, when I reach the retirement age of 59.5 years, I can begin withdrawing money from my 401(k) account without penalty.
-Likewise, when I turn 70.5, I must make required minimum distributions (RMDs); one exception to this general rule is that I can avoid RMDs if I'm still working for the plan sponsor.
+Likewise, when I turn 70.5, I must make the required minimum distributions (RMDs); one exception to this general rule is that I can avoid RMDs if I’m still working for the plan sponsor.

 Money withdrawn from a regular, non-Roth account is subject to income taxes at an ordinary income tax rate.
 However, I don’t owe taxes on money withdrawn from a designated Roth account within a 401(k) plan in retirement.

-Also, I may be able to arrange for penalty-free distributions before official retirement age by arranging for substantially equal periodic payments over my expected lifetime.
+Also, I may be able to arrange for penalty-free distributions before the official retirement age by arranging for substantially equal periodic payments over my expected lifetime.
 I still pay taxes on distributions but skip the 10% penalty.

 Account Transfers and Rollovers

 When I leave my employer, I may be able to keep my 401(k) in place, orchestrate a rollover to an IRA, or move my money to my new employer’s 401(k) plan.